gabrielgfa/digitalhub-challenge/README.md

 ### Key Features:
 - REST API for CRUD operations on vehicles (`POST /vehicle`, `GET /vehicles`, `DELETE /vehicle`).
-  - You can check the openapi spec in the project for these calls.
+  - You can check the openapi spec in the project for these requests.
 - Persistence in DynamoDB (`vehicle-demo` table)
 - Weekly summary of vehicle count generated and stored in S3 (`vehicle-summary` bucket)
 - Fully automated deployment using AWS SAM